Lucrezia Borgia: Early life

-Marriages
+List of marriages

 First marriage: Giovanni Sforza (Lord of Pesaro and Gradara)

-On 26 February 1491, a matrimonial arrangement was drawn up between Lucrezia and the Lord of Val D'Ayora, in the kingdom of Valencia, Don Cherubino Joan de Centelles, which was annulled less than two months later in favour of a new contract engaging Lucrezia to Don Gaspare Aversa, count of Procida.
-When Rodrigo became Pope Alexander VI, he sought to be allied with powerful princely families and founding dynasties of Italy.
-He therefore called off Lucrezia's previous engagements and arranged for her to marry Giovanni Sforza, a member of the House of Sforza who was Lord of Pesaro and titled Count of Catignola.
-Giovanni was an illegitimate son of Costanzo I Sforza and a Sforza of the second rank.
-He married Lucrezia on 12 June 1493 in Rome.
+On 26 February 1491, a matrimonial arrangement was drawn up between Lucrezia and the Lord of Val D'Ayora, in the Kingdom of Valencia, Don Cherubino Joan de Centelles (d.
+1522).
+The arrangement was annulled less than two months later in favour of a new contract engaging Lucrezia to Don Gaspare, Count of Aversa (1476–1534).

+When Lucrezia's father Rodrigo became Pope Alexander VI in August 1492, he sought to be allied with powerful, princely families and founding dynasties of Italy.
+Therefore, he called off Lucrezia's previous engagements.
+Cardinal Ascanio Sforza said: "There are many who long to marry into the Pope's family via his daughter, and he lets many think they have a chance.
+Even the king of Naples aspires to win her hand!"

+The Pope arranged for Lucrezia to marry condottiero Giovanni Sforza, a member of the House of Sforza who was the Lord of Pesaro and titled Count of Catignola.
+Giovanni was nephew of the Duke of Milan as an illegitimate son of Costanzo I Sforza.
+He was a Sforza of the second rank and belonged to a cadet branch of the family.
+They married by proxy on 12 June 1493 in Rome, when Lucrezia was aged 13.
+She was outfitted in brocade and jewels for the wedding ceremony.

+On 31 May 1494, Lucrezia departed from Rome with a retinue of ladies and gentlemen and accompanied by Giulia Farnese and Adriana Mila.
+She moved to her husband's palace in Pesaro, where local poets celebrated her with their madrigals, she negotiated the marriage of one of her Spanish ladies-in-waiting, and she exchanged visits with the highly literate court of the Dukes of Urbino.

-Before long, the Borgia family no longer needed the Sforzas, and the presence of Giovanni Sforza in the papal court was superfluous.
-The Pope needed new, more advantageous political alliances, so he might have covertly ordered the execution of Giovanni: the generally accepted version is that Lucrezia was informed of this by her brother Cesare, and she warned her husband, who fled Rome.
+Before long, the Borgia family no longer needed the Sforzas, and the Pope may have covertly ordered the execution of Giovanni Sforza.
+Lucrezia was likely informed of this by her brother, Cesare, and she warned her husband, who then fled from Rome.